FasterSpeeding/Tanjun/docs/usage.md

     return True
 ```

-A custom check can be implemented by making a signature either the signature
+A custom check can be implemented by making a function with either the signature
-`(tanjun.abc.Context, ...) -> Coroutine[Any, Any, bool]` or
-`(tanjun.abc.Context, ...) -> bool` where
+`def (tanjun.abc.Context, ...) -> bool` or `async def (tanjun.abc.Context, ...) -> bool`
-[dependency injection][dependency-injection] is supported, returning
+where [dependency injection][dependency-injection] is supported, returning
 `True` indicates that the check passed and returning `False` indicates that the
-check failed and the client should continue looking fot a matching command.
+check failed and the client should continue looking for a matching command.
 You
 will most likely want to raise [CommandError][tanjun.errors.CommandError] to
 end command execution with a response rather than carrying on with the command
 search.